Meta Distribution of SIR in the Internet of Things Modelled as a Euclidean Matching: Meta Distribution for BEM

-The new bipolar model in Eq.~\eqref{eq:SuccessBipolar} may offer an improved estimate for the link distance in a bipartite network, but it still neglects the fact that the link distances in the matching would naturally follow a distribution.
-Another popular distance model in wireless communications research is the Rayleigh distribution, inspired by the void probability of \ac{PPP}.
-In our system setup, we will consider the Rayleigh distribution with mean equal to $\sqrt{\log\left(\lambda\right)/2\pi\lambda}$
+The new bipolar model in Eq.~\eqref{eq:SuccessBipolar} offers an improved estimate for the link distance in a \ac{BEM}, but it still neglects the fact that the link distances would naturally follow a distribution.
+Inspired by the void probability of planar \ac{PPP}, one popular link distance model in wireless communications research is the Rayleigh distribution.
+In our system setup, we will consider the Rayleigh \ac{PDF} $f(r)$ with mean equal to $\sqrt{\log\left(\lambda\right)/2\pi\lambda}$: